natgo/wt-wiki-scraper/wikitext-transpiled/ground/Object%20906.md

 ** Injured crew won't slow its reload rate
 * Very hard-hitting 85 mm, even for Rank V matches
-** Comes with an APHE as a standard shot - easily capable of knocking out tanks from the side ** The unlockable HEATFS shell lets the 906 comfortably fight heavier tanks
+** Comes with an APHE as a standard shot - easily capable of knocking out tanks from the side ** The unlockable HEATFS shell lets the Object 906 comfortably fight heavier tanks
 * Two-plane stabilized gun allows to fire on the move and while braking on almost any terrain
 * Amphibious capability lets you move around maps with bodies of water more easily - rivers can also be easily crossed
 * Very fast reverse speed, about -45 km/h, with fast acceleration towards -70 km/h